Quick Menu

 - Services other than in our inclusion

-- Gratuities – $135.00 CAD per person must be paid after your arrival in India directly to your tour director.
-These basic gratuities will cover tour escorts, luggage handling, porters, restaurants, drivers and other members providing services during your tour.
-Applies to group tour only.
+- Gratuities – $150 CAD per person must be paid after your arrival in India directly to your tour director.
+These basic gratuities will cover tour escorts, luggage handling, porters, restaurants, drivers, and other members providing services during your tour.
+Applies to group tours only.

 Select a gateway: